 And just for fun, the Elton John biopic Rocketman (R) will be featured on the Museum’s super screen July 18, 19, 21 and 25-27.
 According to Matticks, while this weekend brings extra focus to space exploration, the Museum works year around to get curious minds up close with images and information about space.
 Those activities include:

 A variety of programs are scheduled each week.
-Wednesday-Sunday at 1 and 2 p.m., and Saturdays at 6 p.m. we feature full dome planetarium shows.
-Wednesday-Sunday a 3 p.m. live Sky Tonight Show is presented by Planetarium staff.
+Friday & Saturday at 1 and 2 p.m., and Sundays at 1:30 & 2:30 p.m.
+We feature full dome planetarium shows.
+The live Sky Tonight Show is presented by Planetarium staff.
 It provides an overview of which constellations, comets, and other heavenly bodies will be visible in that night’s sky.
 You’ll also receive information on current astronomical events such as eclipses.
 Planetarium shows are Free for Members and included with regular daily Museum Admission.
 Titles vary, see our full Planetarium schedule.

 Special dates and times are announced on the Museum’s website and Facebook page when Moon viewing events are offered.
 These are always after sundown and always dependent on clear skies.